jerwinparker/JerwinParker/README.md

 ### Hi there!! 👋👋
-...My name is Jerwin Parker Roberto -  I love all things Innovation, Strategy, Marketing and Technology! :D
+...My name is Jerwin Parker Roberto -  I love all things Innovation, Strategy, Marketing and Technology!

 💬 Ask me about Marketing Strategy, Innovation, Design thinking and Fitness!